Just the Way You Are (Billy Joel song): Reception

+Paul McCartney cites Just the Way You Are as the song that he is most jealous of.
+"I get asked, 'Is there a song that you wish you'd written?'
+And I always ... that's the one I always say," McCartney said in the documentary Billy Joel: And So It Goes.

 Cash Box said that "a slight influence of Stevie Wonder is evident in the melody and light Latin rhythm".
 Record World called it "a thoughtful ballad, very well produced, with a sax break that excels".

 Michael Galluci of Ultimate Classic Rock described the song as "one of the most perfectly constructed songs in Joel's catalog".